nn-ninja/n-brace/README.md

 ![Obsidian 3D graph](https://github.com/HananoshikaYomaru/obsidian-3d-graph/assets/43137033/c8a501e8-c5b6-4622-b5df-2a2335609cae)

-> This is a fork from the original https://github.com/AlexW00/obsidian-3d-graph.
->
-> ⚠️ This plugin is still under early development.
-Please open github issue if you have problems.
->
-> ⚠️ I need open source contributors to help with the force!
-I have no idea why the built in center force is not enough to hold nodes together. 💩

 A 3D Graph for Obsidian with dozen of features!

 see the demo: https://www.youtube.com/watch?v=HnqXH6z4WrY

 ## Installation

+### Through community plugin store

+Waiting for obsidian team approval:

-### through BRAT
+### Through BRAT

 1. install the BRAT plugin
-2. go to the plugin option, add beta plugin, copy and paste the link of this repo
+2. go to the plugin option, add beta plugin, copy and paste the link of this repo.
 3. the plugin will automatically appear in the list of installed community plugins, enabled this plugin

 ### Manual installation